IBM/Kubernetes-Lite/README.md

 ## Installation

+> [!WARNING]
+> Since go 1.21 having multiple go shared objects in the same process [is not supported.](https://github.com/golang/go/issues/65050#issue-2074509727) Thus you **can not** use other CGO based libraries with kubernetes-lite.
+If you would like to combine this package with another golang based one then please open an issue so we can discuss possible solutions.

 Kubernetes Lite provides precompiled both x86 and arm wheels for Linux and MacOS.
 You can install the package with the standard `pip install`

 ```sh